Plan Comparisons

 How Much Is the Average Cell Phone Bill for One Person?

-Cell phones are everywhere — odds are everyone you know has at least one phone in their back pocket or purse.
-However, that doesn’t mean cell phones are affordable; in fact, for many, phone bills have only become more expensive.
+Cell phones are everywhere, but that doesn’t mean cell phones are affordable; in fact, for many, phone bills have only become more expensive.

 What Factors Affect Cell Phone Bills?